 We will accept other types of birds from veterinarians affiliated with zoos, raptor rehabilitation centers, and similar facilities if WNV is suspected as the cause of illness.

-- Between mid-March and the end of November, submit any dead Blue Jays, Crows, House Finches, and House Sparrows found to your Local Environmental Affairs office.
+- Between mid-March and the end of November, submit any dead Blue Jays, Crows, House Finches, House Sparrows, and other songbirds found to your county office.
 Staff there will make sure the bird qualifies for testing and then send it to DHEC's lab in Columbia.

 - To protect your own health, follow these instructions when picking up a dead bird: